Michael Anthony Vasco: Education and career

+He then served as Faculty Secretary of the Graduate School.
+In 2019, he was appointed as the Graduate School's Dean.

 Renato Corona and Graduate School controversy

-Antonio Calipjo Go requested University of Santo Tomas for evaluation of his academic and professional work for college degree equivalence.
+Filipino educator Antonio Calipjo-Go requested the university for evaluation of his academic and professional work for college degree equivalence.
 The program is called Expanded Tertiary Education Equivalency and Accreditation Program (ETEEAP).
-This came after reports that the University of Santo Tomas Graduate School had reportedly bent its rules to grant former Chief Justice Renato Corona a doctorate in law, summa cum laude.
+This came after reports that the Graduate School had reportedly bent its rules to grant former Chief Justice Renato Corona a doctorate in law, summa cum laude.
 Vasco said Go's letters were “bereft of detail” and didn't even enclose “a simple curriculum vitae highlighting the professional and academic related achievements” impacting on the journalism degree sought.